Do Vision and Language Encoders Represent the World Similarly?: Experiments

 \textbf{ImageNet-100 Classification:} In Table \ref{tab:imagenet_class}, we detail the performance of our methods on the ImageNet-100 classification task.
 Mirroring our approach in cross-domain matching and retrieval, we evaluated three different vision models for each method.
 Notably, the first row of the table highlights the performance using CLIP's embedding cosine similarity.
 The results are averaged over three different seeds for sampling the query set.
 A significant observation from this table is the comparatively narrower performance gap between the CLIP's cosine similarity and our methods, as well as the baseline linear regression method, in contrast to the results observed in cross-domain caption matching/retrieval tasks.

-Interestingly, ConvNeXt encoder trained on ImageNet has a classification top1 accuracy improvement of over 14\% compared to CLIP and Dinov2 while on the caption matching task DinoV2 and CLIP perform much better.
+It is interesting that ConvNeXt encoder trained on ImageNet has a classification top1 accuracy improvement of over 14\% compared to CLIP and Dinov2 while on the caption matching task DinoV2 and CLIP perform much better.

 \textbf{Cross-lingual Caption Retrieval:} The results of cross-lingual caption matching/retrieval are presented in Table \ref{tab:cross-lingual} for the 10 languages in the XTD-dataset.
 OpenAI CLIP's ViT-L vision encoder, trained on English image-caption pairs, and a multilingual sentence transformer paraphrase-multilingual-mpnet-base-v2 were utilized for this task.
 The accuracy of CLIP's cosine retrieval method exhibits a significant drop when applied to languages other than English. \Eg, CLIP's retrieval at 5 experiences a drop of 30 points when switching from English to other Latin-alphabet languages (Spanish, French, German, and Italian).
 For non-Latin alphabet languages such as Korean, Chinese, Turkish, \etc, CLIP's performance decreases substantially, collapsing to zero, primarily due to most words resulting in unknown tokens.
 In contrast, the QAP and local CKA matching methods demonstrate consistent performance across all languages, including non-Latin languages, attributing to the robustness of a multilingual sentence transformer trained solely on text.
 On average, QAP surpasses CLIP by 12\% in the caption matching task and also outperforms other baselines like relative representations and linear regression methods.
 For retrieval at 5, the local CKA-based method exceeds CLIP's performance by over 17\%.